The bottleneck of database systems has always been accessing the data. As soon as the data is in the main memory, it can be processed.

 All locks are released.
 Other sessions can now change this data block, which is still in the main memory.

-At a later time, the data block is finally written back to the disk.
+Later, the data block is finally written back to the disk.
 This is done in the background.

 If the data block’s size has not changed, it is written back to the same place.